-If you suffer an unanticipated injury as a direct result of this research and require emergency medical treatment, the University of Chicago Medical Center will provide such treatment at the University of Chicago Medical Center at no cost to you.
+If you suffer an unanticipated injury as a direct result of this research and require emergency medical treatment, you may receive such emergency medical treatment at the University of Chicago Medical Center, UChicago Medicine Ingalls Memorial Hospital, UChicago Medicine Northwest Indiana, UChicago Medicine AdventHealth Bolingbrook, UChicago Medicine AdventHealth Glen Oaks, UChicago Medicine Advent Health Hinsdale, or UChicago AdventHealth LaGrange at no cost to you.
 Costs of related non-emergency care for an unanticipated research injury will be covered if that care is provided at the University of Chicago Medical Center.
-You must notify \\\\\\\\[insert PI/study doctor name] as promptly as possible after your injury in order to receive this care.
+You must notify PI/study doctor name] as promptly as possible after your injury in order to receive this care.
 An injury is "unanticipated" if it is not one of the known effects of a study drug, medical device or procedure.
-If you think that you have suffered a research-related injury, you must let \\\\\\ [insert PI/study doctor name] know right away.
+If you think that you have suffered a research related injury, you must let [insert PI/study doctor name] know right away.